juzybits/polymedia-commando/README.md

 - `function getActiveAddressKeypair` - Build a `Ed25519Keypair` object for the current active address by loading the secret key from `~/.sui/sui_config/sui.keystore`.
 - `function getActiveEnv` - Get the active Sui environment from `sui client active-env`.
+- `function setupSuiTransaction` - Initialize objects to execute Sui transactions blocks using the current Sui active network and address.
+- `function executeSuiTransaction` - Execute a transaction block with `showEffects` and `showObjectChanges` set to `true`.

 ### File functions